The First Four is the official start to March Madness: four games traditionally played on the first Tuesday and Wednesday of the NCAA tournament.

 When is the First Four played?

-The First Four is played on the Tuesday and Wednesday after Selection Sunday, with the NCAA tournament’s Round of 64 starting that Thursday.
-This year, the First Four will be held on March 17 and 18.
+The First Four is normally played on the Tuesday and Wednesday after Selection Sunday, with the NCAA tournament’s Round of 64 starting that Thursday.
+In 2021, it will be played on Thursday, March 18.

 Where is the First Four played?

-The First Four has always been hosted at the University of Dayton, in Dayton Ohio, where it will be held again in 2020.
+The First Four has always been hosted at the University of Dayton, in Dayton Ohio.
 Here is more on Dayton's impressive history as a college basketball town.
+It will be played in Indiana in 2021.

 Who are some notable teams that have come out of the First Four?